Moscopole: Modern times

-At 1996 the church of Saint Michael was vandalized by Albanian adolescents, an incident that shocked and dismayed the Albanian public.
-Today, Moscopole is just a small mountain village and ski resort.
-Nonetheless, memories of glory days of Moscopole remain an important part of the culture of the Aromanians.
-During recent years, a Greek language institution and a joint Greek–Albanian initiative has operated in Moscopole.
 Moscopole, known in Albania as being a traditionally Christian settlement, is a neighbour to various Muslim and Christian Albanian villages that surround it, although the latter ones have become "demographically depressed" due to migration.
 During the communist period, some Muslims from surrounding villages settled in Moscopole, making locals view the village population as mixed (i përzier) and lamenting the decline of the Christian element.